rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 Messages that are published using <code>IModel.BasicPublish</code> when connection is down will be lost.
 The client does not enqueue them for delivery after connection has recovered.
-To ensure that published messages reach RabbitMQ applications need to use <a href="confirms.html">Publisher Confirms</a>
-and account for connection failures.
+To ensure that published messages reach RabbitMQ applications need to use [Publisher Confirms](confirms.html) and account for connection failures.

 ### <a id="topology-recovery" class="anchor" href="#topology-recovery">Topology Recovery</a>